ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_started/02-command-line.md

 1. [Introduction/review of the command line (with the instructor, optional)](#command-line-intro)
 2. [Complete command line assignment](#command-line-assignment)

-<h2 id="command-line-intro">What is the Command Line and how do we work with it?</h2>
+## What is the Command Line and how do we work with it?

 - Command Line might sounds a bit intimidating
 - But ask yourself, how do you find files and manipulate files on your computer?
 Probably using Windows Explorer or Mac Finder, right?